wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 configured exporters.

-Now that we've covered adding metrics to an application, let's look at how we can export metrics from Semantic Kernel.
+Now that we've covered adding metrics to an application, let's look at how we can export metrics from the Semantic Kernel category.

-To export metrics for Semantic Kernel, you need to modify the code a bit, just like we did with the traces:
+To export metrics for the Semantic Kernel category in a console application, we need to modify the code a bit, just like we did with the traces:

 ```csharp
 using var meterProvider = Sdk.CreateMeterProviderBuilder()